Additional DNF FAQs

 In direct neurofeedback, clients generally notice broad changes either immediately or within the first two or three sessions.
 Typically, after the first few sessions, people experience better focus, energy level, and mood.

-Why is Clarity Direct Neurofeedback®‘s full treatment 15-20 sessions?
+Why is direct neurofeedback‘s full treatment 15-20 sessions?

 Although many people experience rapid relief even after just one or two sessions, these initial improvements are temporary, lasting from a few hours to a few days.
 With additional treatment, these improvements typically last longer and longer until they are more “enduring”.
 The average number of sessions is between 15 and 20, at which point, people no longer feel the positive effects wearing off.

-What might I anticipate during a Clarity Direct Neurofeedback® session?
+What might I anticipate during a direct neurofeedback session?

 Typically sessions last for 30 minutes or less.
 The process begins with an evaluation of your particular nervous system as a whole.
 We will assess your mood, energy level, cognitive clarity, organizational ability, memory and sleep patterns.
 We will also determine your levels of sensitivity to external stimulation, such as light and noise, to determine the best treatment starting point for you.